-- 1. Do not apply pesticides during wet weather (or if heavy rain is forecast within 48 hours), windy conditions (more than a light breeze), or if the ground is frozen, waterlogged or snow-covered. - 2.
+- 1. Do not apply pesticides during wet weather (or if heavy rain is forecast within 48 hours), windy conditions (more than a light breeze), or if the ground is frozen, waterlogged, or snow-covered. - 2.
 Read and comply with the instructions on the product label. - 3.
-Do not prepare or store pesticides within buffer areas or spray within 10 m of watercourses unless the product is approved for use in or near water and you have appropriate authorisation. - 4.
-Treat drains that have become sizeable and stable watercourses and those that flow directly into streams (including road drains) as natural watercourses with their own buffer areas. - 5.
+Do not prepare, store, or apply pesticides or plant treated trees within buffer areas unless the product is approved for use in or near water and you have appropriate authorisation.
+The possibility of leaving narrower buffer areas along minor watercourses <1 m wide does not apply to pesticide use. - 4.
+Treat drains that have become sizeable and stable watercourses, and those that flow directly into streams (including road drains) as natural watercourses with their own buffer areas. - 5.
 Ensure buffer areas around watercourses are extended to include adjacent boggy/wet ground. - 6.
 Do not apply pesticides when run-off from drains is sufficient to produce visible surface flow across buffer areas. - 7.
 Do not step into or walk along watercourses or drains while wearing contaminated spray suits or footwear. - 8.
 Do not store or soak treated planting stock within a drain or watercourse prior to planting. - 9.
-Do not fill sprayers directly from watercourses or wash sprayers, containers, clothing or footwear in or near a watercourse. - 10.
+Do not fill sprayers directly from watercourses or wash sprayers, containers, clothing, or footwear in or near a watercourse. - 10.
 Avoid emptying washings to the same area of ground and do not empty in buffer areas. - 11.
-Do not puncture, bury, burn or otherwise leave empty pesticide containers, packaging, planting bags or contaminated spray suits on site.
+Do not puncture, bury, burn, or otherwise leave empty pesticide containers, packaging, planting bags, or contaminated spray suits on site.